dascw/dts/README.md

 ## Examples

-For examples for each module, refer to the header comments and relevant unit test.
+For examples of each module, refer to the header comments and relevant unit test.

 ## Requirements